acumos/documentation/docs/user-guides/portal-user-guide.rst

 download) models in their own computing environments; and (2) the Modeler sections for people wishing to share, describe and market their models.
-Modeler tools are available in several areas of the site, including Onboarding, the Design Studio, My Models, and Manage My Model.
+Modeler tools are available in several areas of the site, including On-boarding, the Design Studio, My Models, and Manage My Model.

 The Marketplace and Modeler communities may communicate and interact via the commenting and rating tools for users.